nubick/unity-button-sounds-editor/README.md

 Editor helps to assign click sound to all buttons in the current scene.
 It lists all buttons in one window, and it allows to edit sounds of those buttons.

+Version 1.1:
+Possibility to add click sound for any game object which has EventTrigger with PointerClick event.

 Downloads
 ----------
 Please check out